Sustainable fashion: Fast fashion

 The current condition of the fashion system is related to the temporal aspects of fashion; the continuous stream of new goods onto the market, or what is popularly called "fast fashion".
 As a way to conform to the latest fashion styles, current fast fashion trends presuppose selling clothing in large quantities.
 The quality of a garment does not necessarily translate to a slower pace of consumption and waste.
 These releases are exacerbated by the acceleration of fashion trends.
 As microtrends are only lasting an average of 3 years, the demand for clothes has also accelerated.

 Consumption has risen to 62 million tonnes annually and is projected to reach 102 million tonnes by 2030.
 Shein alone is responsible for over 6 million tons of greenhouse gases a year from the production of polyester textiles, and uses hundreds of gallons of water per garment.
-In January 2021, Shein offered over 121,000 garments made from polyester, making up 61% of their clothing total.
 The fashion industry has a value of three trillion dollars.
 It is two percent of the world's gross domestic product.

 Most factories that produce "fast" clothing employ workers on low wages.
 Workers from Shein are reported to make as little as 4 cents per garment produced, as well as operating on 18-hour workdays with 1 day off per month.
 Exploitative fast fashion production is prevalent in countries like China, Bangladesh and Vietnam.

 Fast fashion is interrelated with the issue of climate change as the resources used to make them (the companies where the clothing items are manufactured) release many fossil fuels to produce them.
 With fast fashion comes the talk of socioeconomic status, creating a divide between who can afford sustainable clothing and those who can't.
-Companies target marginalized groups to sell fast fashion to, knowing these groups are more willing to buy clothes to fit into the society that advertisements and media sell to them.It doesn't help that many companies that sell fast fashion (under greenwashing pretenses) use broad and ambiguous statements to keep up with their sales goals, entering a grey area into what their business is truly selling and promoting.
+Companies target marginalized groups to sell fast fashion to, knowing these groups are more willing to buy clothes to fit into the society that advertisements and media sell to them.
+It doesn't help that many companies that sell fast fashion (under greenwashing pretenses) use broad and ambiguous statements to keep up with their sales goals, entering a grey area into what their business is truly selling and promoting.